ameena02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the content of the file display the content of two files display the last 10 lines of a file
+display the content of the file display the content of two files display the last 10 lines of a file display the first 10 lines of a file